SushrutKerulkar/ez-tollmanagement-system-replica/README.md

 # ez-tollmanagement-system-replica
 This database project which is a replica of the EZ-PASS toll management system.

+SETUP:
+1) Install Oracle SQL Developer
+2) Establish a new connection.
+3) Run Drop,Create,Insert Table SQL.sql file.
+4) Run 'ALL FEATURES.sql' file.
+5) 'Run Features.sql' file contants execute statements to run all features.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 NOTES:
 1) This project is a replica of the toll management system popular in United States.
 2) For reference you can refer to: Maryland https://www.ezpassmd.com and Virginia https://www.ezpassva.com/
 3) Each feature is implemented as one or more Oracle PL/SQL procedures/functions.
+4) Feel free to contact me if you have any doubts.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ASSUMPTIONS: